Posted: August 21, 2018 | News

 Take steps to protect your business from employee lawsuits.
 Set up policies and practices that comply with local, state and federal law and then implement those policies and practices correctly and vigilantly.
 Stay knowledgeable about changes to the law, and with a little luck, you’ll be able to stay one step ahead of employee claims.

 Colleen M. McCarthy, Esq. is a Partner and chairs the Firm’s Employment Practices Group.
 She has dedicated her practice to representing and protecting employers, with a particular emphasis on risk mitigation through preventative counseling and sound practical advice.
-For 15 years, Ms. McCarthy has counseled employers about the complicated employment laws that impact their businesses to ensure that they are in compliance, and to reduce the chance of costly litigation.
-Ms. McCarthy may be reached by phone at (949) 608-6900 or email firstname.lastname@example.org
+For over 20 years, Colleen McCarthy has counseled employers about the complicated employment laws that impact their businesses to ensure that they are in compliance, and to reduce the chance of costly litigation.
+Colleen McCarthy may be reached by phone at (949) 608-6900 or email firstname.lastname@example.org.